6ixline/AI-Vendor-Matching-System/README.md

 ## 🎯 Overview

-This AI Matching Engine is a sophisticated recommendation system designed to solve the complex problem of matching vendors with tender opportunities.
+This AI Matching Engine is a sophisticated recommendation system designed to solve the complex problem of matching Tender with Vendors.
 Traditional keyword-based matching often fails to capture semantic relationships and business context.
 This system leverages state-of-the-art AI embeddings and vector similarity search to deliver highly relevant matches.

 ### The Problem It Solves